mithunpaul08/flatten_gigaword/README.md

 ./flatten_all_gigaword.sh ./data/gigaword_eng_5/ tmp/ 24
 ```

+Or if you want to run just the python file on a sample data

+`python flatten_one_gigaword.py --gigaword-path /Users/mitch/research/lestat/GIGAWORD/small_gigaword_eng_html --output-dir data/output/`

 to extract data (in parallel, processing 24 files at a time) from the Gigaword corpus
 at `./data/gigaword_eng_5/` and write the flattened files + combined output to `tmp/`.